innoq/imagizer-exercise/exercise3.md

 ## Step 3

-Call the function `add-tag!` in `imagizer.core` in the prepared function `store-image-info`.
-The `add-tag!` function expects the db information as first parameter.
+Call the function `add-image!` in `imagizer.core` in the prepared function `store-image-info`.
+The `add-image!` function expects the database configuration as first parameter.
+You can find the database configuration in the `imagizer.core` namespace.